 If you have not already updated your profile with consent to receive emails, this might be the last CSI newsletter you get.
 Please update your profile now!
 Click HERE to go to the login page.

 Color and COVID-19

-Like other workers around the world, many colorists have had to adopt work-at-home solutions in response to the COVID-19 pandemic.
+Like other workers around the world, many colorists have had to adopt work-at-home solutions as the COVID-19 pandemic has spread around the globe.
 On the plus side, high speed internet connections and virtual collaboration and communications tools are available that make it possible, if not ideal, to continue projects from home studios or other remote sites.
 On the other hand, with film, television and advertising production at a virtual standstill, artists face the prospect of furlough or unemployment once projects that were already shot when the crisis began are complete.
 Animation and restoration may be exceptions to this bleak outlook, but we all hope for an end to the crisis and a return to some semblance of normalcy…whatever that might mean.

 Even as “social distancing” has become our new way of life, CSI is moving forward.
 As you’ll read below, we are excited to welcome award-winning colorist Walter Volpatto as a CSI Fellow.
 An effort has also begun to launch a local chapter in Dallas.
 We are continuing our campaign to have “colorist” recognized as a distinct category on IMDB as well as our efforts to recruit new members and corporate supporters.
 Additionally, in these challenging times, we encourage members to take advantage of the forum on our website.
 It is an excellent resource for connecting with colleagues, sharing information about employment opportunities and exchanging tips on working from home and other issues of the day.
 We also welcome you to use the forum to offer your ideas for making CSI a stronger, more effective organization.